Shift3/standards-and-practices/best-practices/native/react-native/deployment/android/README.md

 ###### In the [Google Play Console](https://play.google.com/console "Google Play Console"):
 - Release Management -> App Releases
-- Select 'Manange' on the track you'd like to release to.
+- Select 'Manage' on the track you'd like to release to.
 (Closed tracks only allow testers you specifically add, open tracks allow anyone with the download link to install the app)
 - Select 'Create Release'
 - Select 'Browse Files' and upload your signed APK